FelipePCarcanholo/spatial_interaction_shiny/README.md

 2. A Spatial plot colored by the intensity of the score (one for each score you have selected in the checked boxes)

-3. A Heatmap of the mean score of the cells interacted (one for each score you have selected in the checked boxes)
+3. A Heatmap of the mean score of the cells interacted (one for each score you have selected in the checked boxes), written inside of the squares the pvalue of that score (based on 1k simulations of resampling randomly scores for that interaction), pvalue <0.05 is colored by green and >0.05 in black

 4. A Heatmap of all scores for all cells for that slice you selected (separated by cell type)